Alton Circular Walk

 ------------------------------------------

-In this he was not unusual among 18th century clergymen, but he stands out for his detailed observations, living writing style, and his fascination with ordinary flora and fauna rather than exotic rarities.
-As a result he is now considered one of the world’s first ecologists.
-He died in 1793 and is buried in the north east corner of the churchard of St Mary's Selborne.
-At his request, the stone was simply marked GW 26 June 1893.
+In the latter respect he was not unusual among 18th century clergymen, but he stands out for the sheer detail of his observations, lively writing style, and above all his fascination for the ordinary wildlife around him rather than exotic species and curiosities.
+As a result, he is now credited with being one of the first true ecologists.

-The Gilbert White Museum (tel 01420 511 275) in The Wakes, Selborne, not only recreates his house and garden, but also has a section on Captain Lawrence Oates of Scott of the Antarctic fame - the man who stepped out of the tent to die in a blizzard saying: "I am just going outside.
-I may be gone for some time".
-The reason is that in 1953 when the Gilbert White Society were trying to raise money to buy The Wakes, the Oates family offered to help on condition their family collection was exhibited too.
-The museum is open 11 am to 5pm daily except for the week after Christmas.
+The museum also has a section on Captain Lawrence Oates of Scott of the Antarctic fame – the man who stepped out of the tent to die in a blizzard saying: “I am just going outside.
+I may be gone for some time”.
+The reason is that, when the Gilbert White Society were trying to raise money to buy The Wakes in 1953, the Oates family offered to help on condition their family collection was exhibited too.

 ----------------------------------------